alexander-marquardt/es_local_indexer/README.md

 ```
 python3 search_app.py -p PATH_TO_DOCS -i INDEX_NAME
 ```
 The PATH_TO_DOCS and INDEX_NAME should be the same as the values specified when ingesting the documents into Elasticsearch.
-This will allow you to connct to http://127.0.0.1:5000/ with your web browser, and to begin searching the documents that you previously downloaded.
+This will allow you to connct to http://127.0.0.1:5000/ with your web browser, and to begin searching the documents that you previously downloaded and indexed into Elasticsearch.